Setting Up CI/CD for MERN: My GitHub Actions Journey

 Starting Small: Just Run the Tests

-Here's the entire thing:
+Here is the entire thing:

 name: Test